JustinLove/ohol-family-trees/notes.md

 - maplog compression
 - running on data server
   - failures on heroku
+  - split by tiles to temp and then process each tile?

 - process multiple servers
 - search method to narrow down life for graph